vanguardcoder/codertubes/README.md

 # codertubes
 A MEVN portfolio CRUD SPA web app showing a curated selection of web development video tutorials on YouTube.com.
-Technologies used are Vue.js and Bulma CSS framework on the front-end, MondoDB database, and Node.js and Express on the backend.
+Technologies used are Vue.js and Bulma CSS framework on the front-end, MondoDB database, and Node.js and Express on the backend, complimented by FontAwesome 5 icons and Fontastic.me generated icons, and Google Fonts.

-# codertubes
-A Node.js, Express.js and MySQl backed CRUD portfolio SPA displaying links to video tutorials on Youtube.com for full-stack developers.
-SPA front-ends in Vue.js, Angular, React.js, and Bulma CSS, complimented by FontAwesome 5 icons and Fontastic.me generated icons, and Google Fonts.

 ## Steps to Install
 - git clone https://github.com/vanguardcoder/codertubes.git